 The school district shall spend a minimum of \$1,000 per kindergarten classroom to replenish the consumable supplies and instructional materials at least once per year.
 This money is in addition to the Educational Enhancement Fund monies allocated to each teacher.
-Educational materials shall reflect the instructional needs and implementation of learning activities described for kindergarten.
+Educational materials shall reflect the instructional needs and implementation of learning activities from high-quality instructional materials aligned to the Mississippi College- and Career Readiness Standards and grounded in the Science of Reading.
 It is recommended that teachers are able to indicate the needs for classroom educational materials.
 Students should have access to technology in the classroom on a regular basis.